-The proportion of participants with any treatment emergent adverse events in the Extension Treatment Group, an endpoint of interest, will be summarized.
+The percentage of participants in the Mechanically Ventilated Treatment Group and the Extension Treatment Group with any treatment-emergent adverse events, an endpoint of interest, will be summarized for each group.

 7.2.
 Adverse Events and Deaths

 7.2.1.
 Adverse Event Dictionary